Grape juice: Protestantism

 Some Protestant denominations (specifically those which oppose the use of alcoholic beverages by members) use grape juice in their celebration of the Eucharist.
 The Baptist and Methodist denominations are the most notable.

 Judaism

+The American grape juice manufacturer, Welch's, obtained kosher certification to facilitate sales of its products for consumption on the Sabbath and during Passover.

 Alcohol is permitted by traditional Jewish law and wine is used for sacramental purposes.
 The Jewish legal code, the Talmud, in tractate Bava Batra 97b, permits the use of unfermented fresh grape juice for sacramental use.
-Later legal codes have ruled that while wine is preferable to grape juice, grape juice is permitted for blessings and rituals such as Shabbat, the Jewish Sabbath.
+Later legal codes have ruled that while wine is preferable to grape juice, grape juice is permitted for blessings and rituals on Shabbat, the Jewish Sabbath.